confluentinc/ksql/docs/developer-guide/api.rst

 You can customize the clean up process if you don't want to delete all of the Kafka topics associated with the streams/tables in the metastore:

-**Provide a KEEP_SOURCES List**
+**Provide a List of Sourced to Keep**
-If you want to keep a set of topics associated with streams/tables in the metastore, provide the list of stream/table names in your request.
-This will clean up all topics belonging to the Streams/Tables in the metastore except for the ones that belong to the streams/tables that are in the ``KEEP_SOURCES`` list.
+If you want to keep a set of topics associated with streams/tables in the metastore, provide the list of stream/table names in your request along with the type of this list.
+This will clean up all topics belonging to the Streams/Tables in the metastore except for the ones that belong to the streams/tables that are in the ``SOURCES_LIST`` list.
+Note that you need to indicate the type of the list as ``KEEP`` by setting the value of ``SOURCES_LIST_TYPE`` parameter to ``KEEP``.
 The following example will keep the Kafka topics for streams/tables named ``FOO`` and ``BAR``.

    .. code:: http